FIWARE/tutorials.NGSI-v2/docs/securing-access.md

 ### Authentication Access

 If **Keyrock** (or any other OAuth2 provider) has successfully logged in, an `access_token` has been provided saying that the user exists.
-This information is sufficient to **authenticate** a User
+This information is sufficient to **authenticate** a User.

 Level 1 PDP can be used in conjunction with any OAuth2 provider using any flow.